rosano/launchlet/os-app/open-vitrine/body.en.md

 The code is open-source and available on [Github].

-The project is freely accessible but if you are in a position to give, please [donate] to support its future development.
+The project is freely accessible but if you are in a position to give, please [donate] to support future development.

 ## Commit mode